Initial Commit: Obligatory Introductory Post

 Why share logs?

 This has definitely been the biggest sticking point for me.
-For a while, the idea of sending things online slightly terrified me to the permanence of everything.
+For a while, the idea of sending things online slightly terrified me due to the permanence of everything.
 If you say something stupid in conversation, there’s an effect, but it fades with memory (both yours and whoever you said it to).
 You’re unlikely to run into an embarassing situation when you’re 25 regarding something dumb you said at 12; odds are good that nobody remembers.

 But on the Internet, things might just be forever.
 If someone Googles you’re2 name when you’re 25 and happens upon something dumb you posted on a forum as a 12-year-old, they might assume you’re that same dumb-thing-saying person now!
 Oh noooooooooo your life is ruined forever.